ChrisGrattoni/partitionoptimizer/README.md

 **Sibling support:** Assign siblings (or any specified student subgroups) to the same cohort.

 # Student Partition Optimization Tool for Schools (SPOTS)
 State governments and public health agencies have begun recommending that schools implement "Physically Distanced Learning," with a student/teacher ratio of 10/1 or fewer in each classroom.
-At most schools, this will require rotating groups of students into the school building while other students stay home and learn remotely.
-This project aims to help schools assign students to an A/B/C/D group in a manner that allows physical distancing in as many classrooms as possible.
+At most schools, this will require rotating cohorts of students into the school building while other students stay home and learn remotely.
+This project aims to help schools assign students to smaller cohorts in a manner that allows physical distancing in as many classrooms as possible.

 Video introduction: https://youtu.be/XJFvY4-FCSc